home-assistant/home-assistant.io/source/_integrations/myq.markdown

 If you want the devices to be accessible via HomeKit, create a HomeKit Bridge using the following steps:

-- Go to {% my integrations title="Configuration >> Integrations" %} in the Home Assistant UI.
+- Go to {% my integrations title="Settings >> Devices & Servicess" %} in the Home Assistant UI.
 - Click the button with + sign, and from the list of integrations, select  ***HomeKit***.
 - Create a bridge for the `cover` domain.
 - Follow the instructions to pair with the bridge.